Help for families to buy healthy food

-- you have children under 4 years old and you receive certain benefits
+- have children under four years old and you get certain benefits

 People under 18 years old who are pregnant do not need to get benefits in order to be eligible for Healthy Start.

 How much money you will get per week

 You’ll get money added to your Healthy Start card every 4 weeks.

 - £4.25 each week from the tenth week of pregnancy and for children aged between one and four years old

 - £8.50 each week for children under the age of one

 How you can use the Health Start prepaid card

-You can use the card in any shop or market that accepts card payments to pay for:
+You can use the card in any shop or market that accepts Mastercard® to pay for:

 - fresh, frozen and tinned fruit, vegetables